Mount Lamongan

 Mount Lamongan or Mount Lemongan is a small stratovolcano located between the massif Tengger caldera complex and Iyang-Argapura volcano complex in East Java, Indonesia.
 The volcano is surrounded by maars and cinder cones.
 The volcano's high point is locally named as Gunung Tarub.
 Lake-filled maars including Ranu Pakis, Ranu Klakah and Ranu Bedali, located on the eastern and western flanks.
 The northern flanks are dominated by dry maars.
+The Green Army organization, led by Aak Abdullah al-Kudus, has been working to reforest the mountain.